technion/messagesodium/README.md

 This gem brings an alternative backend to CookieStore.

+## Reason

+There are a series of benefits described below.
+None of these are highly compelling on their own, but I recommend considering the way these features add up.

 # Use

 Just insert this gem into your Gemfile like any other: